 If you have no wish to climb Mount Kinabalu then taking a wind proof technical shell isn’t really a necessity.
 Instead pick up a cheap waterproof poncho when you get to Borneo.
 They are sold everywhere, pack up small and are large enough to fit over both yourself and your rucksack.

 Alternatively if you prefer to invest in a quality waterproof poncho that’s going to last for years instead of weeks, check out this excellent hiking poncho by Vaude.

 If climbing Mount Kinabalu is on your Borneo itinerary, expect to add a lot more to your Borneo packing list.
 Your Borneo clothing will need to include some warm clothes as the Mount Kinabalu trek may start in lush, tropical jungle but ends at a very chilling high altitude!
 You will need layers of warm clothes for your overnight stay at either the Panalaban or Pendant huts and for summiting the following morning.

 Read below what extras you should expect to add to your Borneo packing list if you’re climbing this legendary mountain.

 Read more: Climbing Mount Kinabalu Tips

-Take a good waterproof and windproof shell jacket with you to climb Mount Kinabalu.
+Take a good waterproof jacket with you to climb Mount Kinabalu.
 Waterproof trousers are also recommended.
 We took cheap waterproof trousers, and we didn’t actually need them, but I’d try to take a good quality jacket with you.